-Out of all the home exercise programs that I have analyzed and tried out, P90X is one that I keep going back to as a recommendation for clients who struggle to get to the gym.
+Out of all the home exercise programs that I have analyzed and tried out, P90X is my top pick when recommending it to my clients.
+Setting up P90X means you no longer have to struggle to get to the gym.

-I honestly believe what Tony Horton has put together in the P90X program for strength training stands out from everything else because it uses a wide range of exercise in a high-intensity interval fashion to create “muscle confusion.”
+I honestly believe what Tony Horton has put together in the P90X program for strength training stands out from everything else because it uses a wide range of exercises in a high-intensity interval fashion.
+In short, it allows you to perform different compound exercises.

-Can You Do P90X With Just Household Items?
+Can I Do P90X With Just Household Items?

 Yes, you can do P90X with just household items, but you will struggle quite a bit with some of the exercises.
 This also very much depends on what you want to get out of the P90X workout.